ewertao/django-app/README.md

 python                   3.5.2-alpine   e70a322afafb   6 years ago    88.1MB
 ```
 - The `ewertao/k8s-django-app:latest` image was signed using the cosign tool to guarantee its authenticity.
+- Fault tolerance can be easily proven by trying to delete any of the running pods.
+- CPU-based scalability can be tested using Metric Server and a stress testing application such as Apache Benchmark.
 - The scalability option selected in Kubernetes for the simulation in the controlled local environment was IP Cluster.
 - In the case of a Django application like this one in a productive environment in a Cloud Provider, the Load Balance services option would be the best, as it ensures the inclusion of nodes through services such as the AWS ASG.
 - It was not possible to register a superuser for the Django application when building the image or deploying the pods.
 Such configuration can be included in a future version through some python or bash script that works to include email, user and password via secret.